Glyoxylate cycle

 The glyoxylate cycle, a variation of the tricarboxylic acid cycle, is an anabolic pathway occurring in plants, bacteria, protists, and fungi.
 The glyoxylate cycle centers on the conversion of acetyl-CoA to succinate for the synthesis of carbohydrates.
 In microorganisms, the glyoxylate cycle allows cells to use two carbons (C2 compounds), such as acetate, to satisfy cellular carbon requirements when simple sugars such as glucose or fructose are not available.
 The cycle is generally assumed to be absent in animals, with the exception of nematodes at the early stages of embryogenesis.
 In recent years, however, the detection of malate synthase (MS) and isocitrate lyase (ICL), key enzymes involved in the glyoxylate cycle, in some animal tissue has raised questions regarding the evolutionary relationship of enzymes in bacteria and animals and suggests that animals encode alternative enzymes of the cycle that differ in function from known MS and ICL in non-metazoan species.

 Plants as well as some algae and bacteria can use acetate as the carbon source for the production of carbon compounds.
 Plants and bacteria employ a modification of the TCA cycle called the glyoxylate cycle to produce four carbon dicarboxylic acid from two carbon acetate units.
 The glyoxylate cycle bypasses the two oxidative decarboxylation reactions of the TCA cycle and directly converts isocitrate through isocitrate lyase and malate synthase into malate and succinate.

+History

 The glyoxylate cycle was discovered in 1957 at the University of Oxford by Sir Hans Kornberg and his mentor Hans Krebs, resulting in a Nature paper Synthesis of Cell Constituents from C_{2}-Units by a Modified Tricarboxylic Acid Cycle.
+Kornberg and Krebs utilized isotopic labeling with C-14 acetate to demonstrate that in the glyoxylate pathway, the acetate is incorporated into the succinate intermediate while bypassing the decarboxylation steps of the TCA cycle.
+Their results from isotopic experiments laid the foundation for the alternative glyoxylate cycle and explained how plants as well as microorganisms convert two-carbon molecules into carbohydrates.
+Following this discovery, in 1967 Breidenbach and Beevers discovered that there is a specialized organelle in castor bean (Ricinus communis), glyoxysomes, which are specialized peroxisomes where the glyoxylate cycle enzymes are found and where the cycle takes place in plants.